 - Body structure and function

 - Basic emergency care

 - Specimen collection

 During the clinical externship, future PCTs will work in the field and receive hands-on training and guidance from professionals.

-To start reaping the benefits of an accredited patient care technician program, visit CareerStep today!
+To start reaping the benefits of our patient care technician program, visit CareerStep today!